 The town that year also allotted $4000 in taxes, half of which would be spent maintaining roads throughout the present areas of South Berwick, Berwick and North Berwick.
 The rest of the budget appropriated $750 for schools and $1250 "for the support of the poor" and all other town business.

 The exact location of the powder house is not known.
-Before the War of 1812, local men would participate in militia drills twice a year in what is now South Berwick Village, then open countryside known as "the Plains."
-The new United States government depended on local militias to defend the country.
-The most likely area for Berwick musters would seem to be the present location of the Cummings Mill on Norton Street, South Berwick.
+Before the War of 1812, local men would participate in militia drills twice a year in what is now South Berwick Village, which then was open countryside known as "the Plain."
+The new United States government readied local militias to defend the country against a possible war with England.
+The most likely area for Berwick musters would seem to be the later location of the Cummings Mill on Norton Street, South Berwick.

 Second Regiment first Brigade and first Division of Maine Militia -- South Berwick, September 24, 1829: